ZYF-PhD/Mobicom24_Hydra_OpenSource/Code/Programming/FindCode/Readme.md

 ## Additional Notes

-If you are not satisfied with the harmonic pattern of order -1, +1 after running the Draw document, you can change the weights w1,w2 in MeijuDouble.m to realize the fine tuning of the beamforming.
+If you are not satisfied with the harmonic pattern of order -1, +1 after running the Draw document, you can change the weights w1,w2 in MeijuDouble.m to realize the fine-tuning of the beamforming.